 The Statesman Capitol 10,000, presented by Baylor Scott & White Health, is pleased to announce 21 local running enthusiasts as race ambassadors and brand representatives for the 46th race on April 16, 2023.

 “The Cap10K is about community and commitment.
 So who better to represent our 46th race than 21 inspirational members of Austin’s running community,” said Jeff Simecek, Cap10K race director.
 “We are absolutely thrilled to partner with local runners who are outgoing, fitness-minded, and socially active individuals.
 They will bring their respective areas of expertise to our race.”

-The ambassadors will offer personal training tips and experiential advice leading up to the big day.
+Our ambassadors offer personal training tips and experiential advice leading up to the big day.
 Follow our monthly ‘A Runner’s Perspective’ blog for motivational conversations that keep Cap10K participants moving forward.

 I have always been involved in sports and running as part of staying active.
 Now that I am older; my running has idled down to walking which still helps me to be able to do things that I enjoy.
 The Cap10K is a great way to be active and see/meet the people of Austin.

 Running has always brought me joy.
 These days, I am forced to mostly walk after (3) Achilles surgeries but still look forward to attending the races to stay active and for the routes and the camaraderie.

 My name is Nicole, I am a marathon runner and all around sweat enthusiast.
 I started running just before my freshman year of college after hating it for years, now I can’t imagine my life without it.
 I have my marathoner runner mom to thank for all the inspiration to continue running, and now I love signing up for races to have something to always work towards.